Gorkaelpro59/hell-main/README.md

 }

 local player = game.Players.LocalPlayer
+if not player then error("LocalPlayer not found!") end

--- Check if the player is whitelisted local function isWhitelisted(player)
+local function isWhitelisted(player)
     for _, username in ipairs(whitelist) do
         if player.Name == username then